bnfour/md-mods/readme.md

 ## Rank preview
 Mod file: `RankPreview.dll`

-This mod adds a small textfield with a predicted* scoreboard rank to the song clear screen next to the achieved score, so you don't have to exit back to the song select to check it; and can just restart straight away if wanted:
+This mod adds a small textfield with a predicted* scoreboard rank to the song clear screen — next to the achieved score, so you don't have to go all the way back to the song info screen to check it:

 ![reasoning above is why i made this mod no cap](readme-images/rank-preview/highscore-preview.png)